MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TenantAllowBlockListItems.md

 ```

 ### -Allow
+This parameter is available only in Exchange Online PowerShell.

 The Allow switch specifies that you're modifying an allow entry.
 You don't need to specify a value with this switch.

 ```yaml